wagerfield/onno/docs/features.md

 ### Naming Conventions

-A number of naming conventions have been introduced to onno to help enforce consistency and predictability.
+A number of naming conventions have been introduced by onno to help enforce consistency and predictability.

-1. All _standard_ render functions have the same name as the CSS property they are rendering eg. `fontSize` and `textAlign`.
+1. All _standard_ render functions have the same name as the CSS property they are rendering eg. `fontSize`, `boxShadow` and `textAlign`
    - The only exception to this rule are the special render functions that map a `prop` to multiple style keys eg. `marginX`, `marginY`, `paddingX`, `paddingY` and `size`
    - Styled System adopts this convention for all functions par `color` which is a composition of the `textColor` and `backgroundColor` functions.
    - To adhere to the aforementioned convention, onno's `color` function simply renders the text `color` property.
 It is _not_ a composed function like in Styled System.